ClubsSuit/ClubsSuit/README.md

 **My name is Dmitry Gerasimov**

 Computer graphics specialist with 5 years of experience.
 Now I am expanding my skills in the field of machine learning and computer vision.
+I've completed the Yandex.Practicum courses "Data science specialist".
+I'm currently working on my portfolio and I am open to job offers.

 <!--
 **ClubsSuit/ClubsSuit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.